habbis/homelab-ansible/README.md

 This is the directory layout of this repository with an explanation.

+    ansible.cfg               # Ansible.cfg file that holds all ansible config
     production.ini            # inventory file for production stage development.ini           # inventory file for development stage test.ini                  # inventory file for test stage